gassbanterr/orbiscast/README.md

 The bot can be controlled using the following commands in the text channel:

 - `/stream <channel_name>`: Start streaming the specified channel.
+- `/programme <channel_name>`: Get the current programme for the specified channel.
+This will return the next 10 programmes.
 - `/stop`: Stop the current stream.
 - `/list <page>`: List all available channels.
 Page is optional, paging is done in groups of 25.
 - `/refresh <type>`: Refresh the specified data.
 Type can be "all", "channels", or "programme".